CatenaryCloudHQ/cdk-pipelines-example-org-formation/README.md

 Switch to branch `scp` and rebase `main` (`git rebase main`), it will bring all the changes from `main` branch, the one that should be in sync with Codecommit.
 We will use it in a moment to apply changes with SCP policies.

-Add SCP policy in the end of `organization.yml`
+Add SCP policy in the end of `organization.yml` (the policy is already there, uncomment it)

 ```
   RestrictUnusedRegionsSCP: